US-China trade war: Huawei's loss is Samsung's gain | DW | 21.05.2019

 Huawei's key US suppliers, including chipmakers Qualcomm and Xilinx, are reported to have said they will stop supplying the Chinese company with immediate effect.
 Google dealt a further blow by saying it will block Huawei from using some Android services and apps on its devices.

-The disruption to Huawei's follows the US government's decision to add the company to its "Entity List," citing security concerns and Iran sanctions violations.
-The move makes its incumbent on companies that supply US technology to Huawei to apply for a license.
+The disruption to Huawei follows the US government's decision to add the company to its "Entity List," citing security concerns and Iran sanctions violations.
+The move makes it incumbent on companies that supply US technology to Huawei to apply for a license.
 Experts say that US officials are unlikely to approve such applications.

 "By placing Huawei on a US technology trade blacklist, Trump has effectively banned Huawei from building smartphones and tablets for sale outside China, and from selling laptops anywhere," Avi Greengart, a tech analyst at Techsponential, told DW.